In general, expenses incurred wholly and exclusively for the purposes of the trade are tax-deductible.

 As required by ATAD 2, Finance Act 2019 introduced anti-hybrid legislation for payments made, or arising, on or after 1 January 2020.
 The anti-hybrid rules are aimed at preventing companies from benefiting from differences in the tax treatment of payments on hybrid financial instruments and on payments by or to hybrid entities.
 A tax advantage arising from this is referred to as a hybrid mismatch outcome.

-The rules apply to payments between ‘associated enterprises’, broadly defined as entities in a 25% share capital ownership relationship (increased to 50% in certain circumstances), companies that are included in the same consolidated group for financial account purposes, or companies which exercise significant influence (defined in the Act) over the management of the other.
+The rules apply to payments between ‘associated enterprises’, broadly defined as entities in a 25% share capital ownership relationship (increased to 50% in certain circumstances), companies that are included in the same consolidated group for financial account purposes, or companies that exercise significant influence (defined in the Act) over the management of the other.

-Once a payment is ‘included’ in the recipient location no deductibility restrictions apply.
-The definition of “inclusion” covers not just payments that are subject to tax in the overseas jurisdiction, but also payments to exempt foreign entities such as pension funds and government bodies.
+Once a payment is ‘included’ in the recipient location, no deductibility restrictions apply.
+The definition of “inclusion” covers not just payments that are subject to tax in the overseas jurisdiction, but also payments to exempt foreign entities, such as pension funds and government bodies.
 Furthermore, payments to entities that are located in a jurisdiction that does not impose tax on payments from sources outside that jurisdiction are treated as included.
 A CFC-type charge imposed under the laws of another territory are also treated as included.

 Where a double deduction mismatch outcome arises, no restriction should apply if the payment can be offset against 'dual inclusion income'.
 This is income that is subject to tax in both Ireland and the jurisdiction where the mismatch arises.
 While imported mismatches, covering payments that fund hybrid mismatches outside of Ireland, can also result in restrictions, these do not apply where payments are made to other EU member states.